(This page revised March 13, 2015)

 The barrel and gripping section are a single piece, with a feed that slides in from the front and is held in place by a hard rubber pin fitted into a hole on the bottom side of the section so that it rests against the flat under surface of the feed.
-The distal end of the feed is shaped to break the very thin metal cover that seals the front of the cartridge.
+The back end of the feed is shaped to break the very thin metal cover that seals the front of the cartridge.
 Shown here are the nib, feed, and barrel/section with the pin in the section.
 The narrowed portion of the feed is a feature that Robert Pollock designed to prevent flooding (U.S. Patent No 1,724,107).

 Not visible is the threaded hard rubber nipple inside the barrel.
 The nipple has tapered threads on both ends, and the section is threaded with the same taper so that it does not matter which end of the nipple goes into the barrel first during assembly.
 The exposed end, with its tapered threads, expands the open end of the soft metal cartridge enough to create a reliable ink-tight seal.